- Great print results

 The build volume of the Ender 3 S1 is 200x200x270 mm.
 This is a fairly standard print volume for cheaper machines.
 Despite the higher price, the S1 does not offer anything extra in this area.

 In practice, this is a negligible difference.
-If you are looking for a large 3D printer, the Ender 3 S1 should not be on your list of products to consider.
+But if you are looking for a large 3D printer, the Ender 3 S1 should not be on your list of products to consider.

 Ease of Use